I like millipedes, and I know it doesn’t make much sense considering my intense dislike of their cousin, the house centipede.

 - 15 pairs of very long, thin banded legs

 - Immensely disgusting

 If house millipedes can’t get in to a building, then they can’t be a problem, right?
 Right.
 Easier said than done.
 But still highly doable.

 Walk around the outside of your house with some sealant and a caulking gun, and get to work.
 Seal up any cracks in the foundation and around any cables, wires, and plumbing that enter the house.
 Take your time with this, as they can get through the tiniest openings imaginable.
 It’s also a good idea to install door sweeps.

 Inside moisture control.

-This is a very important step in getting rid of millipedes because they require high humidity to live.
+Managing interior moisture is a very important step in getting rid of millipedes.
+Millipedes require high humidity to live, and will gravitate to areas that supply enough humidity for them to be comfortable.
 The more you can dry out your home, the better.
-Install a few dehumidifiers and set up some fans in rooms that don’t get a lot of air flow.
+Install a dehumidifier (our favorite is from homelabs, and can be found here on Amazon) and set up some fans in rooms that don’t get a lot of air flow.
 Make sure you don’t have any leaky plumbing in the walls, ceilings, or under sinks.
 If the faucets are dripping, fix’em.
 Move furniture around to find their nice, damp little hidey-holes.
 Also, they prefer cooler temps, so crank the heat while trying to drive them out.

 Outside moisture control.